-Our primary concerns are the value of the property and your exit strategy.
-If our loan is rooted in a property with at least 25% equity, our investment is protected by the underlying real estate asset.
+Our minimum FICO score is 550.
 However, if you have a good credit score, we can discount your interest rate.
 We do not verify employment, reserves or DTI.

 Can I use your hard money loan program if I already own 4 (or 10, or 20) properties?

 Yes, our hard money loan programs are ideal for investors who own too many investment properties for a traditional lender to finance them.
 We do not have a limit on the number of mortgage loans you can have out.
 If you have the equity and 75% loan to value or less can meet your needs, we can help.

 Will you do a cash-out refinance on a property I already own?

 Yes, if you have at least 25% equity in the property and you need quick access to cash our hard money loans could be a perfect solution.

 What is the maximum amount you will loan?

 There’s not technically a limit, but our comfort level (per unit) is between $100k and $800k since the majority of sales in the Austin market are between $150k and $1M.
 We will always consider larger loans, so bring us your deals!

 Am I required to use your title company and attorney?